-Crystalline, also referred to as “crystals,” “THC crystals,” or “diamonds,” is a cannabis concentrate that comes in a solid state.
-It resembles coarse sugar, the kind typically used for decorating sugar cookies or glittering the tops of baked fruit pies.
-Crystalline is produced to be free of plant impurities or terpenes, which are the distinct aromatic and flavor qualities of a cannabis cultivar, or strain.
+Crystalline — also referred to as crystals, THC crystals, or diamonds — is a cannabis concentrate that comes in a solid state.
+CBD crystalline is often referred to as CBD isolate.
+Regardless of the cannabinoid, crystalline resembles coarse sugar, the kind typically used for decorating sugar cookies or glittering the tops of baked fruit pies.
+Crystalline is free of plant matter or terpenes, which are the distinct aromatic and flavor qualities of a cannabis cultivar, or strain.

-What cannabinoids are available in Crystalline form?
+What cannabinoids are available in crystalline form?

 Crystalline is produced to have just one cannabinoid.
 The only cannabinoids available in crystalline form are THCA, CBDA, and CBD.
-Anyone consuming THCA, CBDA, or CBD will not experience an intoxicating high, though THCA converts to THC when exposed to heat, making the crystalline intoxicating.
+Consuming THCA, CBDA, or CBD does not produce an intoxicating high, though THCA converts to THC when exposed to heat, making the crystalline intoxicating.

-Is Crystalline better than other concentrates?
+Is crystalline better than other concentrates?

-Terpene removal is part of the Crystalline production process and the resulting cannabinoids in the final crystalline product are the same, regardless of the starting plant material.
-For example, if a Crystalline manufacturer used Durban Poison cultivar for one batch of THCA crystals, and Northern Lights cultivar for a separate batch of THCA crystals, the final products would produce the same effects.
-The THCA or “THC” crystals from one strain are identical to those from another.
-Dispensaries won't carry strain-specific crystals; they simply don't exist because Crystalline has no terpenes that give each cultivar its unique characteristics.
+Terpene removal is part of the crystalline production process and the resulting cannabinoids in the final product are the same, regardless of the starting plant material.
+For example, if a crystalline manufacturer used Durban Poison cultivar for one batch of THCA crystals, and Northern Lights for a separate batch of THCA crystals, the final products would produce the same effects.
+The isolated THCA crystals from one strain are identical to those from another.
+Dispensaries won't carry strain-specific crystals; they simply don't exist because THC or CBD crystalline has no terpenes to give the strain its unique characteristics.

-How can Crystalline be used?
+How can crystalline be used?

-How is Crystalline made?
+How is crystalline made?

+Crystalline is produced from a cannabis extract.
+The starting material for THC crystal extraction can come from raw cannabis plants.
 The production of cannabis crystalline is essentially the process of mixing a refined cannabis concentrate with a solvent, then applying specific heat and pressure conditions to evaporate the solvent, allowing crystals to form.
-For example, if THCA Crystalline is being produced, any THCA will precipitate, or separate, out of the solution.
+For example, if THCA crystalline is being produced, any THCA will precipitate, or separate, out of the solution.
 Under the right temperature and pressure conditions, the THCA will chemically bond to other THCA molecules, forming crystalline structures.